- Challenger High School

 Regular Schedule: Tuesday, Wednesday, Thursday

 If there is a reason to start school with a 2-hour delay (power outage, snow/ice) there will be no busing or scheduled classes at Challenger.
-Instead, students will be provided with asynchronous assignments that they can be working on from home.
-Teachers will post content and assignments to their Canvas pages for students to access.
+Instead, students will be provided with asynchronous assignments that they can be working on from home with their iPad and their teachers' Canvas pages.
+Teachers will post content and assignments to their Canvas pages for students to access no later than 10:00am on these days.

 When there is a widespread emergency in process, these stations will be continually updated: